Josh Peters (producer)

 Josh Peters is an American film producer.
-He has produced The Lighthouse (2019), Uncle Frank (2020), Soft & Quiet (2022), Mutt (2023), Dìdi (2024) and Josephine (TBD release).
+He has produced The Lighthouse (2019), Uncle Frank (2020), Soft & Quiet (2022), Mutt (2023), Dìdi (2024) and Josephine (2026).

 Early life

 Peters attended University of California, Los Angeles receiving a Bachelor of Arts degree in English.

 Career

 Peters previously served as the director of acquisitions at Focus Features.

 Peters has served as an executive producer on The Lighthouse directed by Robert Eggers, and Uncle Frank directed by Alan Ball, for which he received a Primetime Emmy Award for Outstanding Television Movie.

 In 2022, Peters co-founded the production company Spark Features alongside Robina Riccitiello.
 Under the banner, he has served as a producer on films including Mutt and Dìdi alongside over 25 productions in their first two years.

 In 2025, Peters earned a Peabody for Black Box Diaries and Best First Feature Spirit Award by Film Independent for his role producing Dìdi prior to having Black Box Diaries and Porcelain War nominated for Academy Awards.